Aditib2409/PyTorch_ResNets_FashionMNIST/README.md

 ## Results of the pretrained model -

 For optimized hyperparameters, such as batch size and learning rate, the complete dataset was trained for a few independent pairs before initiating the actual training and testing of the model.
 The training accuracy of the model was plotted as follows:

+[!alt test](

-Fig2.
-Training accuracy vs epochThe final test accuracy for the model and the corresponding dataset was around 90.35%.
+The final test accuracy for the model and the corresponding dataset was around 90.35%.

 ## References -
 He, K., Zhang, X., Ren, S., & Sun, J. (2016).
 Deep residual learning for image recognition.
 In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 770–778).